wp-plugins/post-feature-widget/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D8AVGNDYYUNA2
 Tags: sidebar, widget, post, newspaper, feature, featured, image Requires at least: 2.9
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 3.9.3
+Stable tag: 4.0

 With the Featured Post Widget you can put a certain post in the focus and style it differently.

 == Description ==

 The Featured Post Widget is a fully customizable widget, that displays a single post.
 You can decide, whether or not the post thumbnail is displayed, whether the post title is above or beneath the thumbnail and a couple of more things.
 And of course, you can style the widget individually.

-The plugin was tested up to WP 3.9 and should work with versions down to 2.9 but was never tested.

 == Installation ==